Understanding Hot Water Delivery

 2. Small Pipe Diameter

 Older homes or poor plumbing design may use undersized pipes (10mm or 12mm instead of 15mm or 20mm) for hot water delivery.
-Smaller pipes hold less water volume but create the same delay time.
+Smaller pipes hold less water volume but create the same delay time, and the lower flow rate means hot water arrives more slowly.

 3. Low Water Pressure

 Low pressure means water flows slowly through pipes, taking longer to reach your shower.
-This wastes even more water while waiting.
+This is particularly common in older Sydney suburbs with ageing water infrastructure, or in homes at higher elevations.
+Low pressure wastes even more water while you stand waiting.

 4. Failing Hot Water System